gaopengcuhk/Stable-Pix2Seq/README.md

 # News on [Large Jitter and Color Augmenatation](https://github.com/poodarchu/Stable-Pix2Seq/commit/039891839c3870114ab275a357dcd14cf8a844b1) (Oct 18)
 This augmentation contain serious bug.
 We are rewriting a new data augmentation pipeline and will release it after fully testing.

+# News on new augmentation (Oct 29)
+With new augmentation, Stable-Pix2seq can achieve 36 mAP at 256 epoch.
+Beam search will additionly improve 1-2 mAP.
+The estimated mAP is 37-38mAP at 256 epoch.

 # Stable-Pix2Seq
 A full-fledged version of Pix2Seq